anb94/gwas_pancan/scripts/WHI/plink/README.md

 File: idsharedsnps.sh

-### Step 8: Download Reference Genome & Extract RSID of SNPs
+### Step 8: Download Reference Genome & Extract the RSID of the SNPs

 A reference genome is needed to add a unique RSID to SNPs in later steps and is therefore downloaded in this step.